chrissoria/chrissoria.github.io/_posts/2024-12-20-three-group-sir.md

 There is a lot to unpack here, so let's start with the basic conceptualization of how the model.

-## The Model in its most basic form
+## A Simplified Model

 <p align="center"> <img src="/images/simple_sir.png" alt="Basic SIR"> </p>

-In the above diagram, there are so far three parameters that facilitate the transition between the three states.
+In the above diagram, there are so five transitions possible.

 First, $\lambda$ is the force of infection.
 It combines the chance of getting infected, when meeting someone (which we are setting to 5%) with how often people meet and how many infected people are around.
 We will represent the chance of getting infected with a $\tau$, for transmission probability.
 To determine how many people are to be met, and how many of them are infected, we also need to define the size of the population, which we will represent with $N$.
 The size of the population will repeatedly be adjusted as people drop out (or die) due to the disease, but the initial size of the population will be represented as $N0$.